thunderbird/thunderbird-android/docs/architecture/README.md

 project, providing context and rationale for key technical choices.
 Reading through these decisions will improve your contributions and ensure long-term maintainability of the project.

+## 🏗️ Engineering Process

+We use a structured engineering process to propose, decide, and deliver technical changes.
+This includes:

+- **[RFCs](../engineering/rfcs/README.md)** for proposing technical direction and reaching consensus.
+- **[Technical Designs](../engineering/technical-designs/README.md)** for detailing implementation plans.
+- **[ADRs](adr/README.md)** for recording durable architectural decisions.

+For more details on how these artifacts work together, see the [Engineering](../engineering/README.md) documentation.

 ## 📦 Module Structure

 The application is organized into several module types: